 Double your hygiene

-Finally, if you were brought up to wash your hands regularly, wintertime is the time to double your efforts and make it a habit to wash your hands and face thoroughly throughout the day.
+Finally, to stay healthier this holiday you should double your hygiene.
+If you were brought up to wash your hands regularly, wintertime is the time to double your efforts and make it a habit to wash your hands and face thoroughly throughout the day.
 Germs and diseases thrive in warm office and home environments, and if you want to avoid getting sick, you not only want to up your hygiene, you also want to avoid shaking hands with everyone you meet and try to use gloves in public transportation and common areas.

 It might seem a tad extreme, but when you think about how easily disease spreads, you’ll have no problem making these changes.
 Be sure to air out your home and office regularly in order to eliminate hazardous elements and you will keep pesky bacteria and viruses away.
 The cold air is not your enemy, and you need to remember that.
 There is nothing quite like waking up to a crisp temperature, and instantly feeling invigorated.